 One of the plan’s most famous selling points is the fact that you don’t have to have a huge amount of cash on hand to start an account.
 While you may imagine that you wouldn’t be able to start an account without a swimming pool of gold coins, some plans can be started with as little as $15 or $25, reassuring families who are uneasy about storing large amounts of cash right away.

-This speaks for itself, but once you enter a 529 plan, you are completely bound to the rules and restrictions placed upon your account.
-There’s no way to change your investment options, and for people who prefer flexibility, this can be the straw that breaks the camel’s back.
+This speaks for itself, but once you enter a 529 college savings plan, you are completely bound to the rules and restrictions placed upon your account.
+There’s no way to change your investment options.
+For people who prefer flexibility, this can be the straw that breaks the camel’s back.

 Pro: Tax breaks

-529 plans are possible because of a provision in the federal tax code (section 529, funnily enough), so they reward you for taking the leap with tax benefits.
+529 plans are possible because of a provision in the federal tax code (section 529, funnily enough).
+Thus, they reward you for taking the leap with tax benefits.
 Your money deposited in a 529 account will not be taken into account for federal or state taxes, which can be a life-changing clause for a family struggling to save for college.

 Con: Hard cap